How To Grow Corn In A Square Foot Garden

 Rake the mulch back off your planting area.
 Then remove any weeds that have started growing under the mulch.
 Normally there isn’t many and they are very easy to pull out because the mulch keeps your soil so soft.

 Lay your planting guide down and use a dibber to poke a hole into each circle.
 You want your holes to be 1 inch deep.
+Yup, that is vice grip pliers you see on the end of our dibber. lol It was a very quick and easy way for us to mark how deep we needed to plant.

 Cover the corn seed with soil.
 I do this as we work so while my hubby is making the planting holes for the next section I’m covering the one I just planted with soil.